janka102/MASM_OSX/README.md

     - Product > Run ⌘R
     - There is a default breakpoint on the "main" procedure
         - The debugger will open automatically

+### Visual Studio Code

+1. Open this folder in VS Code
+2. Create new file
+    - File > New File ⌘N
+    - Save and name the file *.asm
+3. Write some MASM code
+    - There is a provided template that has the Irvine library `Include`d.
+4. Build current file (⇧⌘B)
+    - Make sure the file is the active tab
+    - View > Command Palette... ⇧⌘P
+        - Search for "build"
+        - Tasks: Run Build Task ⇧⌘B
+6. Run/Debug current file (F5)
+    - View > Debug Console ⇧⌘Y
+        - Type `-exec help` to learn more about how to use the console debugger
+        - `-exec di` to see the current function's instructions
+    - There is a default breakpoint on the "main" procedure

 ## Known Issues